Exterior Lighting Ideas That Transform Your Yard at Night

 How can I upgrade my lighting outside on a budget?

 Start with solar pathway lights and a dusk to dawn wall fixture.
-Those two changes alone will make your yard look more intentional from the street without a big investment.
+Those two changes alone will make your yard look more thought out from the street without a big investment.
 Add one zone at a time and build from there.

 Is outdoor lighting expensive to install?